jbestenlehner/mat1820_example/docs/session3.md

 ### Graphs for scientific use:

 Graphs are the best way of showing data!
-Looking at tables with numbers doesn't show you much.
-However, any data shown in plots, graphs or figures should be made available, e.g. appendix, online, database, ...
+Looking at columns or tables with numbers doesn't tell you much.

 **Data points:**
 * Should be clearly visible (shows where you have data, and where you don’t!)